-In an earlier post last week, I wrote about a step by step guide on how to negotiate with the contract yielding wireless providers.
-Today I’ll reveal the actual flow of the conversation I had when I called in for my sister.
+In an earlier post last week, I wrote about a general step-by-step guide on how to negotiate a cell phone contract.
+Today I’ll reveal the actual flow of the conversation I had when I called into Rogers Wireless for my sister.
 I should note that it was much harder to get a good deal than it was in the past – even with our ninja negotiation skills.
-This experience was shared with everyone I read about online.
 They really pushed the “share everything” plan pretty hard, but that didn’t really make sense for my sister.
 Apparently when a few companies dominate a country’s industry it’s rough on consumers – who would have guessed?

 Click here to download my Free Printable phone negotiation script.
 I’ve used these exact phrases to not only garner a lower phone bill for myself, but several friends and family as well.
 It will guide you through every step of the process, including easy pre-call research, how to get get past the gatekeeper, and the secret sauce I use to get the final perks added to any phone plan.

 Here’s the scoop on the conversation with Rogers: My sister was paying over $95 a month including tax for a mediocre package that she had signed up for years ago.
 Her needs had changed a lot since then however, and I thought I could get her a better deal that fit her user profile.
 She also wanted a new phone.
 I tried to coax her into sticking with the old one (although it was looking pretty beat up) knowing that if we got one of the Rogers-subsidized phone plans it would add to her monthly bill substantially and take away some of our negotiating leverage.
 No dice though.
 I guess for most teens these days, cell phones are something they really want to splurge on.